Unwind Data Can't Sleep - Introducing InsomniacUnwinding

 This is a continuation of my previous blog Bypassing EDR in a Crystal Clear Way, so I recommend reading that first to fully understand what we are building on today.

-The source code for today's POC is here -> InsomniacUnwinding
+The Sleepmask source code is here -> InsomniacUnwinding

 Quick Recap